* Several U.S. Gulf oil facilities shut ahead of storm Nate

-Despite this, crude markets were not far off closing levels from the previous day, when prices rose by around 2 percent on the prospect of an extended production cut deal lead by OPEC and Russia.
+Despite this, crude was not far off closing levels on Thursday, when prices rose by around 2 percent on the prospect of an extended production cut deal.

 King Salman of Saudi Arabia, OPEC's de-facto leader, met with Russian President Vladimir Putin in Moscow on Thursday to discuss, among other things, oil policy.

-Saudi Arabia made no firm pledge to extend a deal between OPEC, Russia and other producers on cutting supplies but said it was "flexible" regarding Moscow's suggestion to prolong the pact until the end of 2018.
+Saudi Arabia made no firm pledge to extend a deal between OPEC, Russia and other producers on cutting supplies but said it was "flexible" regarding suggestions to prolong the pact until the end of 2018.

-A deal to cut around 1.8 million bpd in production has been in place since January and is due to expire at the end of March 2018.
+A deal to cut around 1.8 million bpd in production has been in place since January and is due to expire at end-March 2018.

-With the prospect of extended cuts, analysts are starting to raise their crude price forecasts.
+With the prospect of extended cuts, analysts were raising price forecasts.

 "We have grown increasingly bullish in our outlook on Brent, revising up our 2018 annual average forecast to $57 per barrel and our longer-term outlook to $73 per barrel by 2022, from $55 per barrel and $70 per barrel previously," BMI Research said.

-(Reporting by Henning Gloystein; Editing by Joseph Radford and Sonali Paul)
+(Reporting by Henning Gloystein; Editing by Sonali Paul and Tom Hogue)